Algae control without chemicals

 - Sometimes, partially, and not the way pet stores often advertise.
 Otocinclus catfish eat soft brown diatom algae enthusiastically.
 Amano shrimp eat hair algae and biofilm.
 Nerite snails eat green spot algae.
 Plecos and Chinese algae eaters — frequently sold as 'algae eaters' — eat very little algae as adults and are mostly waste-producing fish that add to the bioload.
 The conservative beginner-safe answer: pick the right species for the algae you have, not just 'an algae eater.'

-- How long does a blackout treatment take to clear green water?
+- How long do dark days take to clear green water?

 - 3–4 days of complete darkness.
-Cover the tank with a towel or cardboard so no light reaches the algae — this kills the free-floating phytoplankton causing the green tint.
+Cover the tank with a towel or cardboard so no light reaches the algae — without light, the algae dies.
 Fish are fine without light for that long; skip feeding for 2 of those days.
-Follow with a 50% water change to remove the dead algae, then reduce daily light to 6–7 hours on a timer.
-The cycle usually doesn't return if you address the underlying nitrate/light issue.
+Follow with a 50% water change to clean out the dead algae, then drop the daily light to 6–7 hours on a timer.
+The bloom usually doesn't come back if you also address whatever caused it (too much light or too much nitrate).

 - Are UV sterilizers worth it for algae?